 J Balvin apologizes after music video sparks backlash over portrayal of Black women

 J Balvin has apologized to fans after viewers complained his new music video was racist for its portrayal of Black women.
-The video for his song "Parra" has also been pulled from YouTube.
+The video for his song "Perra" has also been pulled from YouTube.

 "I want to say sorry to whomever felt offended, especially to the Black community," the Colombian artist said Sunday on Instagram.
 "That's not who I am.
 I'm about tolerance, love and inclusivity.
 I also like to support new artists, in this case, Tokischa, a woman who supports her people, her community and also empowers women."